 The hearing will be informal but it is in your best interest to present all your evidence at the hearing in an orderly manner.

 Be on time, as the referee has other cases to hear, and a delay may cause your case to be rescheduled or dismissed.
 Continuances are rarely granted.

 A: The employer and the claimant should attend the hearing.
 Most hearings are scheduled via teleconference.
 Any witness who testifies on behalf of the claimant or employer should have personal knowledge of the events in question.

-If a hearing is scheduled by teleconference, and you have any documents or written materials which you want the referee to consider in this hearing, send them immediately to the referee at the address on the "Notice of Hearing."
+If a hearing is scheduled by teleconference, and you have any documents or written materials that you want the referee to consider in this hearing, send them immediately to the Appeals Branch at the address on the "Notice of Hearing."
 You must also send a copy of these documents to the other party.
-Failure to send a copy to the other party could result in the documents not being accepted for the hearing.
+Failure to send a copy to the other party shall result in the documents not being accepted for the hearing.
 Be sure to keep a copy of these documents for your own use at the hearing.
-Be sure to include the social security number and/or the employer number of the claimant when sending documentation.
+Be sure to include the social security number of the claimant when sending documentation.

 The claimant and the employer may be represented by attorneys or other individuals of their own choosing, but this is not required.
 The referee will assist both parties at all times to bring out facts that will be helpful in properly presenting their cases.

 Q: What information should I give at the hearing?